tvanhuu/react-native-tab-view/README.md

 - `onIndexChange` (required): callback for when the current tab index changes, should update the navigation state.
 - `renderScene` (required): callback which returns a React Element to use as the scene for a tab.
 - `renderTabBar`: callback which returns a custom React Element to use as the tab bar.
-- `renderPager`: callback which returns a custom React Element to handle swipe gesture and animation.
 - `canJumpToTab`: callback which returns a boolean indicating whether jumping to the tab is allowed.
+- `swipeEnabled`: whether to enable swipe gestures.
+- `swipeDistanceThreshold`: minimum swipe distance to trigger page switch.
+- `swipeVelocityThreshold`: minimum swipe velocity to trigger page switch.
 - `initialLayout`: object containing the initial `height` and `width`, can be passed to prevent the one frame delay in rendering.
 - `tabBarPosition`: position of the tab bar, `'top'` or `'bottom'`.
 Defaults to `'top'`.

-Any other props are passed to the underlying pager.

 ### `<TabBar />`